This post may contain affiliate links, view our disclosure.

 - Unsalted butter – Butter adds richness and moisture so the toasted almond flour forms a crust.
 If you have salted butter, you can use that instead and omit the added salt.

 - Cottage cheese – We use a combination of Greek yogurt and cottage cheese to achieve the perfect flavor.
-Cottage cheese is a good source of protein and adds creamy texture without the tanginess of adding more Greek yogurt.
+Cottage cheese is a good source of protein and adds creamy texture with less tanginess than adding more Greek yogurt.

 - Pure vanilla extract – For flavor and aroma.

-- Granulated sweetener – You can use sugar or whatever your favorite granulated sweetener is (my favorite granulated keto sweetener is a monk fruit/allulose blend, which is available on Amazon).
+- Granulated sweetener – You can use regular granulated sugar or whatever your favorite granulated sweetener is (my favorite granulated keto sweetener is a monk fruit/allulose blend, which is available on Amazon).

-- Salt – We go light on the salt here because the other ingredients have salt.
+- Salt – We go light on the salt here because the other ingredients contain salt (such as cream cheese).
 Just a little bit helps pull all the flavors together.

 - Cream cheese – This gives our cheesecake a classic flavor.

-To start, preheat the oven to 325F.
+To prep, preheat the oven to 325F.
 Line the bottom of a 6 to 7-inch springform pan with a piece of parchment paper trimmed to fit inside.

-- While the crust bakes, add the eggs, yogurt, cottage cheese, vanilla, sweetener, salt, and cream cheese to a blender or food processor.
+- Blend the filling.
+While the crust bakes, add the eggs, yogurt, cottage cheese, vanilla, sweetener, salt, and cream cheese to a blender or food processor.
 Process until smooth and creamy, stopping to scrape down the sides as necessary.
-Don’t over-process the mixture or it will get foamy.
+(TIP: Don’t over-process the mixture or it will get foamy.)

+- Chill.
 Let the cheesecake cool (still in the water bath) to room temperature, about 2 hours.
 Remove it from the water bath (removing the foil on the bottom of the pan), and refrigerate until fully chilled, about 8 hours.
+(TIP: For the best texture and flavor, don’t skip the chill time!)

 Store leftovers in an airtight container in the fridge for up to 4 days.

-- It can be tempting, but don’t skimp on the chill time.
+- It can be tempting, but don’t rush the chill time.
 Both the flavor and texture of this cheesecake are better after it sets in the fridge for 8 hours.

 Special Diet Friendly